In Focus on the Family’s article How Can Woman Be Made in the Image of a Male God? the following question is posed:

 And what image is the new woman made in as a daughter of God?
 If there is a second man is there not also a second woman?
-Yes.
-God gave us a proverb,
+There is a proverb,

 Behold, everyone who uses proverbs will use this proverb about you: ‘Like mother, like daughter.’
 (Ezekiel 16:44)

 Here’s what it comes down to: daughters take after the form of their mother, and sons take after the form of their father.
-In other words, daughters take after the image of their mother, and sons take after the image of their father.
-Science confirms this, common sense confirms this, but for some reason the Church is completely confused on this.
-The Church has decided to swing left with much of the cultural shift into “gender fluidity” and teach us that sons and daughters are the same thing.
-Foolish Galatians, who has bewitched you!
 The proverb, “Like father, like son” is still as true today as it ever was.
 Jesus invokes this concept in depth in John 5:19-23.
 Read this verse without the capital letters applied: